EGR 111. Introduction to Engineering Design. (4 h)

 EGR 381.
 Engineering Research.
 (1-4 h)

 Engineering research project conducted under the guidance of a research mentor.
-Does not count towards engineering technical elective credit unless a designation of “Technical Elective” is in the course title.
 Upon completion and review of project deliverables, engineering technical elective credit may be granted.
 May be repeated for credit.
 A total of three or more hours of approved EGR 381 technical elective credit can be used to count as one course toward a concentration.
+P-Prerequisite override required.